Home Care Specialty Training For Nurse Aides FAQ

 8. How do I get listed on the registry?

-9. The North Carolina Home Care Aide Specialty Training Registry started in 2012.
+9. The North Carolina Home Care Specialty Training Program for Nurse Aides Registry started in 2012.

-Home Care Aides are individuals who are listed on the North Carolina Nurse Aide I Registry as a Nurse Aide I and who have completed the North Carolina state-approved Home Care Aide specialty training program.
+Individuals must be listed on the North Carolina Nurse Aide I Registry as a Nurse Aide I and complete the North Carolina state-approved Home Care Specialty Training Program for Nurse Aides.

-Once you have successfully completed the program, the instructor will submit your name to DHSR to be added to the North Carolina Home Care Aide Specialty Training Registry.
+Once you have successfully completed the training program, the instructor will submit your name to DHSR to be added to the North Carolina Home Care Specialty Training Program for Nurse Aides Registry.

 Go back to top »